Chaotic human simulation—Pinnacle of scientific achievements.

 We are only in the first phase of artificial intelligence for those observing.
 Humanity faces a massive challenge for future generations.

-The scenario of a complete human simulation - above and beyond the limits of the imagination.
+The scenario of a complete human simulation, above and beyond the limits of the imagination.

 • The premise is that a mathematical simulation can express every biochemical or biophysical magnetic-electric process.
-The terminator in Arnold Schwarzenegger's films is a very "human cyborg."
+The Terminator in Arnold Schwarzenegger's films is a "human cyborg."
 Creating such a cyborg requires deciphering many complex mental processes.
 The primary challenge in developing cyborgs and human simulation stems from the need to simulate the human body's physiology, behavior, and emotions into mathematical formulas.

 Imagine getting into a custom human simulator designed for you instead of a flight simulator!